 [UPSIM element definition; element construction is based on an unscheduled power save indication virtual bitmap similar to the traffic indication virtual bitmap in the TIM element.
 Some text from the TIM element section (8.4.2.6) is reused.
 We request to use the legacy (non-extended) IE format as the addition will be implemented by 802.11ad devices that may have had hard assumptions about IE format.]

+8.4.2.x UPSIM element

+The UPSIM element is defined as shown in Figure 8-xxx (UPSIM element format).

+The Element ID and Length fields are defined in 8.4.2.1 (General).

+The Length field for this element is constrained as described below.